VirgilSecurity/demo-firebase-android/README.md

-# demo-firebase-android
+# End-to-end encrypted, HIPAA-compliant Android chat app for Firebase.
-End-to-end encrypted, HIPAA-compliant Android chat sample app for Firebase.
-While this is a chat app, you can reuse it in any other apps to protect user data, documents, images using Virgil's end-to-end encryption.
-Only HIPAA-compliant for chat use-cases.
+You can reuse this sample in any projects where you want to end-to-end protect user data, documents, images using Virgil's end-to-end encryption.
+[HIPAA whitepaper](https://virgilsecurity.com/wp-content/uploads/2018/07/Firebase-HIPAA-Chat-Whitepaper-Virgil-Security.pdf).

 ## Clone project